ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    ```
    {:pre}

-1. Optionally investigate the terraform coniguration files.
+1. Optionally investigate the terraform configuration files.
 The {{site.data.keyword.loadbalancer_short}} for VPC service distributes traffic among multiple server instances within the same region of your VPC.
-The shared team can balance load between multiple instances.
+The *shared* team can balance load between multiple instances.
 For now the load balancer pool will only have the single instance created earlier.
 See the lb.tf for the implementation.
 The dns record is this snippet:

    ```
    # shared.widgets.com